Data 0: README

 Turban, E., L. Volonino, G. R. Wood, R. D. Watson.
 2022.
 Information technology for management.
 Wiley 12th ed.
 Hoboken, NJ

 * The Catena-X Consortium served as the tech incubator for today’s Catena-X data ecosystem, a $250 million, 3-year (2021–2024) initiative with automotive use cases, uniting 28 partners, including BMW, Mercedes-Benz, Volkswagen, and tier-1s from Bosch to ZF, and software vendors like SAP.
 This author wrote Deutsche Telekom into it from the initial 15-page government proposal to finalizing the 1,700-page agreement while serving on the 3-member agile SAFe-based Product Management team responsible for creating and delivering the software release, now available as an open-source reference implementation in the Eclipse Foundation’s Tractus-X project.
-As a scientist-manager, the author is grateful for successfully transfering research innovation into industrial applications through close collaboration with leading scientists such as Boris Otto (Fraunhofer), often regarded as the academic “godfather” of dataspaces, and Frank Koester (DLR).
+As a scientist-manager, the author is grateful for successfully transfering research innovation into industrial applications through close collaboration with leading scientists such as Boris Otto (Fraunhofer), often regarded as a key academic pioneer of dataspaces, and Frank Koester (DLR).

 Share